 The best place in the UK to see the Northern Lights is undeniably Scotland.
 The northern reaches of the country and northern isles, around the Caithness coast and the Orkney Isles, are prime spots to see this fascinating light display.
-Orkney is a fantastic location for trying to see the Northern Lights as there is very low light pollution due to the low levels of population.
+Shetland and The Outer Hebrides are also ideal locations for trying to see the Northern Lights as they have very low light pollution due to the low levels of population.

 Aurorae can be seen anywhere in Scotland where light pollution is at a minimum and conditions are right.
 Although less likely, sightings have been recorded as far south as East Anglia in England.

 The best time to spot the Aurora Borealis is generally considered to be in January, but did you know that it's also possible to see the Northern Lights on most cold, clear nights throughout the autumn and winter months?

 Although a sighting is never guaranteed and accurate forecasting is difficult, you can sign up for free text message alerts from Aurora Watch UK to notify you when auroral activity is likely to occur and potentially increase your chances to see this phenomenon where you are.

 Aurora Watch UK also offers helpful advice, including how to build your own simple detectors to pinpoint the conditions when the Northern Lights are likely to occur.